WiVRn/WiVRn/docs/building.md

 -DWIVRN_USE_SYSTEMD=ON
 ```

-Additionally, if your environment requires absolute paths inside the OpenXR runtime manifest, you can add `-DWIVRN_OPENXR_INSTALL_ABSOLUTE_RUNTIME_PATH=ON` to the build configuration.
+Additionally, if your environment requires absolute paths inside the OpenXR runtime manifest, you can add `-DWIVRN_OPENXR_MANIFEST_TYPE=absolute` to the build configuration.

 # Dashboard